 There are also charging “modes” which aren’t as relevant to your average EV buyer so they are not covered here.

 |Example:||A regular power point in your house||A home or public wall charger||A high powered public DC Fast Charger|

 |Charge Rate:||7-15 km/hr of charge||15-100 km/hr of charge||60-800 km/hr of charge|

-These chargers are essentially just charging your EV from a regular power point.
-It won’t charge your car very fast, but if you’re not driving too far each day it is fine for many people.
+As you can see, Level 1 is essentially just charging your EV from a regular power point.
+It won’t charge your car very fast, but if you’re not driving too far each day it can be fine for many people.

-If you left your car charging on a regular wall socket in your garage overnight – for example for 10 hours – then you’d be gaining around 100-130 kms of range.
-In terms of ease of use (not cost of electricity!), it’s almost as simple as charging your phone.
+If you left your car charging overnight – for example for 10 hours – then you’d be gaining around 100-130 kms of range.

 As most people don’t drive anywhere near that distance everyday they shouldn’t have any problems.
 Each morning they’ll wake up with a “full tank” and be good to go.

-These chargers are also totally fine for plugin-hybrid vehicles that have a smaller battery capacity.
+Level 1 chargers are also good for plugin-hybrid vehicles that have a smaller battery capacity.
 They can also be very handy if you just can’t find a Level 2/3 chargers the wild, as normal power outlets are everywhere, ensuring you won’t be stuck in an emergency.

 Now we get into the higher power chargers.
 These operate at much higher power levels so you can charge quicker.
 You will find Level 2 chargers out in public but you can also install them in your home too.